 “Fossil-free Arla – helping the environment and saving millions.”
 That was the positive and green message about Arla’s dairy in Vimmerby in the fall of 2023.

-The large dairy, with an extensive production of milk powder, bids farewell to the last drop of fossil oil at the beginning of 2024.
-This marks the culmination of a long and successful collaboration between the energy supplier Adven, Viegand Maagøe, and Arla.
+The large dairy, with an extensive production of milk powder, bade farewell to the last drop of fossil oil at the beginning of 2024.
+This marked the culmination of a long and successful collaboration between the energy supplier Adven, Viegand Maagøe, and Arla.

 It all began in 2019 when the dairy needed to find a new operator for its energy plant.
 A requirement for the new operator was to deliver fossil-free energy.
 Consequently, Adven reached out to Viegand Maagøe, which has been assisting in mapping and optimizing the energy processes at the Swedish dairy since 2010.